-- All staff are aware of their role and responsibilities for safeguarding under Part 1 and Annex B of the guidance Keeping children safe in education (2023).
-This includes the headteacher, who joins staff in having regular child protection training. - Staff are inducted thoroughly in line with the Safer recruitment Policy and staff code of conduct.
-There is a face-to-face induction led by the DSL or a deputy as well as online training modules to complete (Level 2 Safeguarding and Prevent).
+All staff are aware of their role and responsibilities for safeguarding under Part 1 and Annex B of the guidance Keeping children safe in education (2024) https://assets.publishing.service.gov.uk/media/66d7301b9084b18b95709f75/Keeping_c hildren_safe_in_education_2024.pdf.
+This includes the headteacher, who joins staff in having regular child protection training.

+- Staff are inducted thoroughly in line with the Safer recruitment Policy and staff code of conduct. - There is a face-to-face induction led by the DSL or a deputy as well as online training modules to complete (Level 2 Safeguarding and Prevent).
 It is made explicitly clear as to who the Safeguarding Team is.
-Staff must confirm they have read, received and understood the Safeguarding Policy, KCSIE, and all other associated policies: - KCSIE 2022 Part 1 and Annex B (provided in different languages for applicable support staff) - Safeguarding and Child Protection Policy and Procedures - Student Behaviour Policy - Staff Code of Conduct (appendix 4) - o Children Absent from Education, Missing Student & Supervision Policy - Online Safety Policy - Whistle-blowing Policy - Mental Health Policy - The role of the DSL and the Safeguarding Team who they are and how to contact - All staff are given face-to-face annual update training in line with KCSIE.
-They are also emailed a copy of the updated guidance and must confirm that they have read, received and understood it this is confirmed through MS Forms.
-Additional safeguarding training is also organised for teachers and academic support staff.
-This academic year, a training session focussing on online safety was delivered by an external expert.
-In addition, safeguarding related agenda items as part of pastoral meetings feature across the academic year (including online safety and prevent). - All staff are able to identify those children who need extra help and can make appropriate referrals to early help services. - All staff are vigilant to harm and abuse, are able to identify those children for whom there are safeguarding and child protection concerns and can make appropriate referrals to CSSW. - Staff are able to work in partnership with other agencies to safeguard children, including providing early help support, contributing to assessments and the implementation of the child's plan, attending network meetings and case conferences, monitoring children's progress and liaising with social workers. - Safer recruitment practice is followed when recruiting to posts and appropriate action is taken whenever an allegation is made against a member of staff.
+Staff must confirm they have read, received and understood the Safeguarding Policy, KCSIE, and all other associated policies: - KCSIE 2024 Part 1 and Annex B (provided in different languages for applicable support staff) - Safeguarding and Child Protection Policy and Procedures - Student Behaviour Policy - Staff Code of Conduct (appendix 4) - Children Absent from Education, Missing Student & Supervision Policy - Online Safety Policy - Whistle-blowing Policy - Mental Health Policy - The role of the DSL and the Safeguarding Team who they are and how to contact

+All staff are given face-to-face annual update training in line with KCSIE to ensure every member of staff and every governor: